TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

 If you set the property **spark.sql.catalogImplementation = in-memory**, you cannot access the Hive tables.
 TIBCO ComputeDB acts as the execution engine for Hive table query execution.
 You can refer the following examples to access and query the Hive tables:

 *	To point to the external Hive catalog from the snappy session, set the following property.
-You can set this property at the session level and global level.
+This can be set only at session level and not at global level.

         	snappy-sql> set spark.sql.catalogImplementation=hive;